Which Methodology to Choose for Your Project: Waterfall vs RAD?

 The average cost of software development is $36.000.
 (Source: goodfirms.co)

-With the RAD model, projects don’t have fixed budgets since many changes and iterations are possible.
+With the RAD model, projects require no fixed budgets since many changes and iterations are possible.
 In general, the RAD approach is supposed to ensure minimum development cost and faster delivery time.

 Required Skills

-Both development methodologies have different requirements regarding the skills and experience of developers.
+Both development methods have different requirements regarding the skills and experience of developers.

-Regarding Waterfall, if the specifications are clear, companies may hire both senior and junior developers which greatly facilitates the process of finding a relevant contractor.
+Regarding the software development model Waterfall, if the specifications are clear, companies may hire both senior and junior developers which greatly facilitates the process of finding a relevant contractor.

 On the other hand, if a company wants to develop a product using a RAD approach, it is very important to find a flexible, experienced, and multi-talented team.